ibm-cloud-docs/Registry/registry_overview.md

 Prepare to safely store and share your Docker images with {{site.data.keyword.registrylong_notm}} by learning registry basics.
 {:shortdesc}

-Do not put personal information in your container images, namespace names, description fields (for example, in registry tokens), or in any image configuration data (for example, image names or image labels).
+**Note**: Do not put personal information in your container images, namespace names, description fields (for example, in registry tokens), or in any image configuration data (for example, image names or image labels).
-{:tip}

 ### Understanding the terms used in {{site.data.keyword.registrylong_notm}}
 {: #terms}